alt-text-task-force/.github/profile/scipy-2022-msg.md

 ## why participate

+* your project and pull request will be featured in the digital and print scavenger hunt manifest
-* your project and pull request will be featured in a comic book distributed during SciPy
+* your project and pull request will be featured in the digital and print in accessibility comic book distributed during SciPy
-* it provides a proven way to on-board people onto projects
+* it provides a proven way to on-board diverse contributors onto projects
 * your documentation will be more accessible

 ### reference